Today, Monty will show you the many effective ways you can build strong triceps with parallettes.

 So there's a slightly different angle of the shoulder.
 Different angle and different demands on the elbow, as well.
 And then finally, you've got this slide to pike, slide to pike, and that's really going to work a hell of a lot more than just your triceps.

 So guys, let me know how you get on with that.
 If you don't have parallettes, don't worry about it.
 Like I said, you can do it with a couple of chairs, a couple of stools, or just anything that's going to elevate your hands.

 Guys, give them a go and let me know how you get on with them.
-My Instagram is Move With Monty.
+My Instagram for my Personal Training business Move With Monty.
 Just drop me a DM.
 I would love to hear how you get on